szergen/test4psa/README.md

 4psa test

-Simple Bootstrap-Grunt Starter Pack

-Contains the following grunt tasks:
+I used grunt for the following tasks
-'wiredep', 'concat', 'sass', 'connect', 'watch'.
+'wiredep', 'sass', 'connect', 'watch'.

+For installing dependencies: npm install and bower install

+For running the server, watch changes and compile sass: grunt serve Local server: localholst:3000